ktaliaferro/gps-viewer/README.md

 ## Installation

-Copy the `/SCRIPTS` directory to your transmitter.
+Copy the `SCRIPTS` directory to your transmitter.

-Optionally copy the `/LOGS` directory to your transmitter if you'd like to have a sample log file with which to try out the app.
+Optionally copy the `LOGS` directory to your transmitter if you'd like to have a sample log file with which to try out the app.

 ## Use